 The poem begins with the speaker stating, very directly, that he has been “so great a lover.”
 This makes clear that the title is a reference to the speaker’s own abilities as a lover of others and objects.
 He explains through the next lines what it is he did to make himself so “Great.”
 First, he says that he “filled” the days of his life with the “splendour of Love’s praise.”
-There was happiness and goodness but also “pain, the calm and the astonishment.”
+There were happiness and goodness but also “pain, the calm, and the astonishment.”
 These features of love were topped off by “Desire” that had no limit.
 It was never fully sated, but he was still “content” with what he had.

 He was also in possession of all the “dear names men use” to refer to the “streams / that bear” their hearts down the path of life.”
-Here he refers to the torrent of emotions that is every changing in meaning and context.
+Here he refers to the torrent of emotions that is ever-changing in meaning and context.
 It supports and carries one through the darkest parts of life.

 Lines 8 -15

 Now, ere the unthinking silence on that strife

 Steals down, I would cheat drowsy Death so far,

 My night shall be remembered for a star

 That outshone all the suns of all men’s days.

 Shall I not crown them with immortal praise

 Whom I have loved, who have given me, dared with me